scorelab/Webiu/README.md

 # WebiU
 Building and maintaining a website is an essential task for any business or organization.
-This project aims to ease the workflow of getting a website up and running by developing a “generalized website builder”, with the help of the Gatsby Js Framework.
-The individuals would be able to utilize this generalized platform to plug-in required modules and configure the datasource as per requirements to build custom websites for their organizations.
+This project aims to ease the workflow of getting a website up and running by developing reusable Gatsby Components which are easily plugable to create Gatsby websites with ease.

+Website built with Webiu: https://www.scorelab.org/